 Everything here is post-1980, but the houses mimic the wood-frame houses built here a century ago.

 Yes, there are plenty of variations from that historic baseline; some, like the tower here, are designed to create a beach view.

 Other houses hunker in the trees.
 Lawns are forbidden, according to the dictates of political ecology.

 The whole development sits on only 280 acres.
 Twenty years ago, the landowner, Robert Davis, began working with two architects, Elizabeth Plater-Zyberk and Andres Duany, to create an "urban village" on this land--a place where nobody was more than 800 feet from the town center.
 In the background here, Seaside Chapel.

 Some of the buildings look as though they might be rooming houses from company towns in 1900.

 Some of the stores in the commercial center have a surprisingly rough feel.

-You can't buy a snack that isn't designer-approved.
+You can't buy a snack that isn't foodie-approved.

-The central commercial district has residential flats above shops that constitute an official artist's colony.
+The central commercial district has residential flats above shops comprising an official artist's colony.
 It's even named Ruskin Place, as if an artist like Turner, so admired by Ruskin, could afford to live here.
 A 2,400 square-foot pad runs about $1.3 million.
+(Prices circa 2000.)